behance/license-to-fail/README.md

 ### Example Usage/Output

-> On the project itself
+> Running the tool on itself

 If the config was `MIT, ISC` only: